How to Plan a Family Trip to Hawaii

-Hawaii is a near-perfect honeymoon or anniversary destination, of course, but the Aloha State can actually be fun with the kids, too.
+Hawaii is a near-perfect honeymoon or anniversary destination, of course, but the Aloha State can also be fun with the kids.
 Logistically, it’s a breeze, allowing you to delve into a unique culture and landscape without having to juggle everyone’s passports, go through customs, or deal with currency exchanges.
-Kids also provide a constant excuse to get out there and try something you never would if it was just you and your significant other.
+Kids also provide a constant excuse to get out there and try something you never would have if it was just you and your significant other.

-Any of the four major islands (Oahu, Maui, Kauai, and the Big Island) have countless resort options ready to welcome your brood with an all-inclusive type of experience, but it’s also easy to create an itinerary yourself, tailored exactly for your family.
-Here, you’ll find a starting off point to give you ideas on where to stay, dine, and find adventures that are just a bit off the beaten path.
+Any of the four major islands (Oahu, Maui, Kauai, and the Island of Hawaii) have countless resort options ready to welcome your brood with an all-inclusive type of experience, but it’s also easy to create an itinerary yourself, tailored exactly for your family.
+Here, you’ll find a starting point to give you ideas on where to stay, dine, and find adventures that are just a bit off the beaten path.

 Hawaiian Airlines offers the most flights from the mainland and between each island, but they also partner with JetBlue, American, and United in point sharing.
 Other airlines, such as Alaska, American, Delta, United, Virgin America, Allegiant, and WestJet also offer relatively frequent nonstop flights from most major cities across the western U.S.

 If you’re feeling overwhelmed by booking the whole family for the entire trip, you can break up the process.
 It’s sometimes easier to secure the flight from the mainland first.
-Then, you can take your time to book the flights between the islands—that’s because inter-island flight prices fluctuate less and the flights are a snap to book.
+Then, you can take your time to book the flights between the islands.
+Inter-island flight prices fluctuate less and the flights are a snap to book.

 Since flights to Honolulu are frequent and less expensive, you’ll likely end up in the state’s capital city, at least for a few days.
-And it’s worth staying awhile for the uniquely laid-back urban experience you can have here that just isn’t possible on the outer islands.
+It’s worth staying awhile for the uniquely laid-back urban experience you can have here that just isn’t possible on the neighbor islands.

 Where to Stay